vamolessa/pepper/README.md

 This enables you to make several text transformations at once.
 Also, cursors behave like carets instead of blocks and can always go one-past-last-character-in-line.

+In [config recipes](rc/config_recipes.md#vim-bindings) you'll find some basic "vim-like" keybindigns for more vim comparisons.

 # comparing to kakoune

 Like Kakoune, you can manipulate selections while in normal mode and actions always operate on selections.